hpehl/wado/README.md

 Usage: waco console [OPTIONS] [wildfly-version]

 Arguments:
-  [wildfly-version]  A single WildFly version or version range
+  [wildfly-version]  A single WildFly version or version range.
+                     If omitted the console is opened for all running standalone and domain controller containers.

 Options:
   -n, --name <name>              The name of the standalone server or domain controller [default: waco-sa|dc-<major><minor>].